cds-snc/gcds-docs/src/en/components/side-navigation/use-case.md

 It’s optional to use side navigation in products for:

-- Information architectures with 1-3 levels of navigation.
+- Making second and third level navigation visible in information architectures that have 1-3 levels of navigation.
-- Presenting a consistent navigation interface across pages.
+- Presenting a consistent navigation across pages with a large number of top level items, like technical documentation with broad category sets.
-- Organizing and displaying a product’s hierarchical structure.
+- Enabling navigation between various categories or sections so a person can scan and compare like objects in a set.
-- Enabling contextual navigation for a person using the product by displaying their current location within the product.
+- Providing ready access to global navigation between deep navigation structures.

 <hr/>

 ## Related components

-<a href="{{ links.topNav }}">Top navigation</a> for websites with up to 2 levels in their information architecture.
+<a href="{{ links.topNav }}">Top navigation</a> for straightforward navigation of simple hierarchies.